 Stroke RecoveryWhat are the Different Types of Stroke?

-A stroke occurs when reduced bloodflow to the brain causes brain cell death.
+A stroke is an interruption in blood supply to the brain that causes brain cell death.
 Some strokes result in permanent disability, whereas others are so mild that they go unnoticed.

 Stroke RecoveryManaging Arm Swelling Following a Stroke